Barcelona França railway station: History

 A railway station was first built here in the 19th century as the main terminus for trains arriving from France (as its name still suggests) but also for services to North East Catalonia and the Costa Brava.

-Rebuilt and reopened for the 1929 International Exhibition, the two monumental buildings that make up the station were designed by the architect Pedro Muguruza and inaugurated by King Alfonso XIII.
+Rebuilt and reopened for the 1929 Barcelona International Exposition, the two monumental buildings that make up the station were designed by the architect Pedro Muguruza and inaugurated by King Alfonso XIII.
 They surround the railway tracks in the shape of a 'U'.
 In total, the station's structure is 29 m tall and 195 m long.
 The station was closed for renovation between from 1988 and 1992, reopening for the Olympic Games of 1992.

 Architecture

 It is generally seen as the city's most beautiful station.
 It is worth seeing in its own right for the restrained mix of classical and more modern style that is complete with decoration in marble, bronze and crystal and its modernista and art déco motifs.
 Over the last three decades it has been eclipsed as Barcelona's main station by the underground sprawl of Sants.
 Indeed, most other stations of Barcelona are at least partly underground.

-The station's status as the terminus for international trains from and through France ended with the discontinuation of the overnight 'trenhotels' in 2013, which coincided with the introduction of the new high-speed daytime TGV services to Paris, Toulouse, Lyons and Marseilles, all of which call at or terminate at Sants.
+The station's status as the terminus for international trains from and through France ended with the discontinuation of the overnight 'trenhotels' in 2013, which coincided with the introduction of the new high-speed daytime TGV services to Paris, Toulouse, Lyon and Marseille, all of which call at or terminate at Sants.

 Part of the original building now belongs to Pompeu Fabra University, serving as its "França building".

 Lines

 The station accommodates twelve tracks and seven platforms.
-It is the terminus for a number of RENFE services:
+It is the terminus for a number of Renfe services: